The Knoll â€œBrunoâ€ chair at the desk

 The master bedroom, featuring a jewel-tone palette

-A portrait by Midwestern artist Wilfred Berg, located in the study
+A portrait by Midwestern artist Wilfred Berg, located

 Sleek Carrera marble was used to restore the fireplace in the living room